Tim Woolcock: Life and career

 Between 1963 and 1970, he attended Arnold School in Blackpool, northern England.
-In 1971, he attended Roehampton Institute (London University) to study Philosophy and Art.
+In 1971, he attended Roehampton Institute to study Philosophy and Art.
 From 1974–1986, he taught in London schools.
 Currently he lives part of the year on a farm in County Carlow, Ireland where his studio is located.
-Tim Woolcock is a supporter of Blackpool FC.
-In 2019 Tim Woolcock created and then donated the painting "Blue and Turquoise Amalgam" for the Chelsea and Westminster Hospital second floor atrium as he and members of his family have been patients in the hospital, and he wanted to return something in gratitude.
-As of 2022 Tim Woolcock is being represented by Simon Shore of the Stow Art House gallery.
+In 2019 Woolcock created and donated the painting "Blue and Turquoise Amalgam" for the Chelsea and Westminster Hospital second floor atrium as he and members of his family have been patients in the hospital, and he wanted to return something in gratitude.

-Family and childhood

-Tim Woolcock's grandfather was a tin miner at the Geevor mine near St. Just, Cornwall.
-He left for South Dakota, US when tin mining slumped.
-His father was born in South Dakota but lived his early life in St Just after his grandfather's return to his home country.
-Tim Woolcock spent many years as a young boy in St Just on a holiday and was astounded at the turquoise color of the sea which he noticed as being different from the seawater in Lancashire where he was born.
-He also finds the light in Cornwall great for painting and that many artists ended up in St Ives 11 miles from St Just, a very important artistic community especially in the 1950s.
-He heard of this as a teenager and began to explore this artistic movement and the lives of these artists.
-He was fortunate to one day take a long walk with Alan Davie on the rocks near St Just.

 Style and influences

 As a modern British painter Woolcock's landscapes have often been described as mystical in their composition.
 He has always shown an affinity with Zen and this is reflected in most of his work.
 The strong pigments used in his oil colour have also made his work distinctive.